-Answer: Schools can only transcribe courses that appear on the student's official transcript.
+Answer: For school years prior to 2019-20, schools can only transcribe courses that appear on the student's official transcript.
 This means that only high schools in the district where the student took the middle school course can accept the credit and transcribe it onto the student's official transcript.
 The student would need to contact the sending district and request that the middle school course is added to the transcript.
 After the course has been added, the student will need to have another copy of their official transcript sent to the receiving district.